imagej/imagej.github.io/_pages/imaging/image-intensity-processing.md

 *Median filter*: The pixel value is replaced with the median of itself and its adjacent neighbors.
 This removes noise and *preserves boundaries* better than simple average filtering.
 The menu item {% include bc path='Process | Noise | Despeckle'%} is a 3×3 median filter.

-"Convolve filter": This allows two arrays of numbers to be multiplied together.
+*Convolve filter*: This allows two arrays of numbers to be multiplied together.
 The arrays can be different sizes but must be of the same dimension.
 In image analysis this process is generally used to produce an output image where the pixel values are linear combinations of certain input values.

-"Minimum": This filter, also known as an erosion filter, is a morphological filter that considers the neighborhood around each pixel and, from this list of neighbors, determines the minimum value.
+*Minimum*: This filter, also known as an erosion filter, is a morphological filter that considers the neighborhood around each pixel and, from this list of neighbors, determines the minimum value.
 Each pixel in the image is then replaced with the resulting value generated by each neighborhood.

-"Maximum": This filter, also known as a dilation filter, is a morphological filter that considers the neighborhood around each pixel and, from this list of neighbors, determines the maximum value.
+*Maximum*: This filter, also known as a dilation filter, is a morphological filter that considers the neighborhood around each pixel and, from this list of neighbors, determines the maximum value.
 Each pixel in the image is then replaced with the resulting value generated by each neighborhood.

 *Kalman filter*: This filter, also known as the Linear Quadratic Estimation, recursively operates on noisy inputs to compute a statistically optimal estimate of the underlying system state.